vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/service-discovery.md

   - VMware Tanzu Labs
 ---

-In this lab we will enable our applications to use [service discovery](https://docs.pivotal.io/spring-cloud-services/2-0/common/service-registry/) to register and locate microservices.
+In this lab you will enable your applications to use [service discovery](https://docs.pivotal.io/spring-cloud-services/2-0/common/service-registry/) to register and locate microservices.
-The applications will be using Internal Routes on TAS.
+The applications will be using Internal Routes on *Tanzu Application Service*.

 At the end of the lab, each application will be able to discover microservices by name, reducing the configuration needed to deploy our system.

-## Learning Outcomes
+## Learning outcomes

 After completing the lab, you will be able to: